MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 1. Enter `{{variable}}` in any field in the Developer Portal configuration page.

    > [!NOTE]
    > Enter `{{`.
-A dropdown with all the variables you've created for the chosen environment along with the global variables appears.
+A dropdown with all the variables you've created for the chosen environment along with the global variables appear.

 1. When your app package is downloaded or published, select the environment configuration you wish to use.
 Global variables will be the same across all environments.